HeannaReis/fundamentalvision/README.md

 - **Get Details**: Obtains additional details about the stock.
 - **Track Price Fluctuations**: Collects data on stock price fluctuations.
 - **Interactive Visualization**: Displays interactive charts and tables using Streamlit and Plotly.
+- **Download CSV**: Allows users to download data tables as CSV files for further analysis.
+- **Search Functionality**: Users can search for specific information directly within the tables in the user interface.
+- **Maximize Tables and Graphs**: Users can maximize tables and graphs for better visibility and analysis.
+- **Summary of Fundamental Data**: Provides a concise summary of key fundamental data for quick reference.
+- **Detailed Fundamental Data**: Offers detailed views of fundamental data for in-depth analysis.
+- **Dividend Graph**: Displays a graphical representation of dividends over time.
+- **Dividend Table**: Presents a table of dividends, showing historical dividend payments.
+- **Oscillation Table**: Displays a table of stock price fluctuations over the last years, including:
+  - Day
+  - Month
+  - 30 days
+  - 12 months
+  - Yearly breakdown for the last several years (e.g., 2025, 2024, 2023, 2022, 2021, 2020).
+- **General Table of All Stocks**: Provides a comprehensive table listing all available stocks for analysis.

 ## Testing